-Noism is Japan’s first dance company to have a residency at a theater, basing its activities at the RYUTOPIA Niigata City Performing Arts Center.
+Noism is Japan’s first dance company with a permanent residency at a theatre, basing its activities at the RYUTOPIA Niigata City Performing Arts Center.
 The company was founded in 2004, after the director, choreographer, and dancer Jo Kanamori was appointed artistic director of RYUTOPIA’s Dance Division.
-It is split into two divisions: Noism1, which consists of professional dancers, and Noism2, for apprentices.
-Based in Niigata, Noism1 has been active in a variety of places both in Japan and abroad, working with Moscow’s Chekhov International Theatre Festival and performing at the Saito Kinen Festival Matsumoto.
-Noism2 participates in many events held within the prefecture, and has been increasingly active in the region.
-With its global outlook, with the dancers’ overpowering bodies and sharp critical minds behind it, the company’s work has been getting attention from all quarters as a new model for Japan’s theater culture in the 21st century.
+It is split into three divisions: Noism0, comprising selected professional dancers; Noism1, consisting of professional dancers; and Noism2, for trainees.
+Based in Niigata, Noism1 has been active widely both in Japan and abroad, working with Moscow’s Chekhov International Theatre Festival and performing at the Saito Kinen Festival Matsumoto, among others.
+Noism2 participates in many events held in the prefecture and is increasingly active in the region.
+Based in Niigata yet actively internationally, Noism0 strives to convey the expression that only artists can create, not only through dance techniques but also accumulated age and experience.
+With its global outlook and the dancers’ overpowering bodies and sharp critical minds behind it, the company’s work has been attracting prominence from all quarters as a new model for Japanese theatre culture in the twenty-first century.

 Noism = no-ism